 Gulliver's Travels the classic satire

 Gulliver’s Travels1 is one of the most classic novels written in the 17th century.
-It can be seen as a satire, and we should therefore start by take a closer look on this genre.
+It can be seen as a satire, and we should therefore start by take a closer look on what characterize satire.

 Aristotle talks about satire in his Poetica and describes it as an early type of comedy in which the former was personal and the later generic.
 What can be a problematic issue with satires is that they are often dependent on their own time and, therefore, could be hard to comprehend and appreciate in later times.
 A satire can include timeless ingredients, but the genre also imply that the satire is directed to cast light on contemporary topics.